Bianchi-I cosmology with generalized Chaplygin gas and periodic deceleration parameter: Introduction

 \section{Introduction}

-Cosmological and astronomical data such as the type Ia supernovae (SNe-Ia) \cite{1,2} cosmic microwave background (CMB) \cite{3}, large scale structure (LSS) \cite{4}, Wilkinson Microwave Anisotropy Probe (WMAP) \cite{5,6,7}, Sloan Digital Sky Survey (SDSS) \cite{8} and the Plank 2015 \cite{9} reveal that we live in some 13.8 billion years old Universe which experiences a speedy expansion stage that have been originated with a bang from a phase of very high density and temperature.
-For a long time, it was assumed that either the Universe expands eternally or the inward pull of gravity gradually slows down the expansion of the Universe and would ultimately came to a halt after which Universe start to contract into a big crunch.
-However, it was at the end of twentieth century, the unexpected discovery that the Universe might be expanding with an acceleration surprised the cosmologist as the idea of cosmic acceleration was against the standard predictions of decelerating expansion caused by gravity.
-Latter on it was observed that the expansion of the Universe is accelerated which is dominated by some exotic stuff called as ``Dark energy''(DE) with highly negative pressure which is the cause of acceleration of the Universe.
-The successive disclosure in this direction gave more and more documentation for a flat, dark energy dominated accelerating Universe.
-However, by modifying the theory of gravity one can find the alternative way to explain the acceleration of the expanding Universe.
+Cosmological and astronomical data \cite{1,4,51,6,7,8,9} reveals that the universe is currently undergoing accelerating expansion and it has been originated with a bang from phase of very high density and temperature.
+For a long time, it was believed that either the universe will expand eternally or the inward pull of gravity, gradually slows down the expansion of the universe and would ultimately came to a halt and contract into a big crunch singularity.
+At the end of twentieth century, it has been discovered that the universe might be expanding with acceleration.
+The fact of accelerating universe surprised the cosmologist as the idea of cosmic acceleration was against the standard predictions of decelerating expansion caused by gravity.
+The universe expansion is accelerating due to some exotic stuff termed as `Dark energy' (DE) having highly negative pressure.
+The successive disclosure in this direction gave more and more documentation for a flat, dark energy dominated accelerating universe \cite{14,2z,3z,4z,5z,6z,21,22z,n22,z23,z24,z25,z26,22,32a,32b,32c,32d,1z}.
+However, by modifying the theory of gravity one can find the alternative way to explain the acceleration of expanding universe \cite{1z}.